UC-Irvine-Theory/ParallelTreeReconstruction/README.md

 # ParallelTreeReconstruction
-Framework for running experiments on the reconstruction of phylogenetic trees and general trees of bounded degree.
+Framework for running experiments on the reconstruction of biological and digital phylogenetic trees.